JS Kabylie: The Hannachi era (1993–2017)

-The 2007–08 season was a good season for JSK, since the only team capable of holding its own in the league would be the outgoing champions of the last exercise, ES Sétif.
+The 2007–08 season under the leadership of coach Moussa Saïb was a good season for JSK, since the only team capable of holding its own in the league would be the outgoing champions of the last exercise, ES Sétif.
 The suspense of the championship remains intact, as these two teams are close to each other throughout the season.
 Finally, a match lost on green carpet by ES Sétif, for having refused to play a match against JSK, marked a decisive turning point in the season.
 This allows the JSK to win its 14th title of champion of Algeria.
 Once again, a club player finished top scorer of the season.
 This is Nabil Hemani with a personal total of 16 goals.

 Another highlight of this season, Kabylie is at the top of Algerian football with a victory in the Algerian Cup for the other Kabyle club JSMB.
-This bodes well for an Algerian Super Cup between these two formations, for an unprecedented Kabyle derby at the national level, which was ultimately not contested because of the work on the ground at the Stadium of 5 July 1962, but also because the JSK is playing the CAF Champions League with a particularly busy schedule and therefore refuses to participate in this competition.
+This bodes well for an Algerian Super Cup between these two teams, for an unprecedented Kabyle derby at the national level, which was ultimately not contested because of the work on the ground at the Stadium of 5 July 1962, but also because the JSK is playing the CAF Champions League with a particularly busy schedule and therefore refuses to participate in this competition.
 The two teams therefore ignore this trophy by mutual agreement.

 Beaten in the round of 16 of the CAF Champions League, JSK is transferred to the Confederation Cup, passes a round, but fails to qualify for the final in the pool round.
 During the 2008–09 season, JSK obtained third place in the 2008 North African Cup of Champions Clubs by drawing a draw against the Libyan club Al Ittihad Tripoli.
 However, and despite a catastrophic start to the season with Romanian coach Alexandru Moldovan and coach Younès Ifticen, JSK ended the 2008–09 season in second place in the championship.
 This recovery is only possible after a series of 20 consecutive games without defeat under the leadership of French coach Jean-Christian Lang.